 I’ll admit I chose this mat for the cute veggie theme, but all the Skiphop activity gyms have a lot of sensory features for babies to discover as they grow including textures, sounds, rattles, mirrors, a teether toy, and adorable coordinating tummy time support wedge pillows.
 We held off on getting one initially, but Nori loves this and has spent a good amount of time on it daily for the past few months!

 8. Portable lounger

 Our favorite: DockATot (at Nordstrom; Amazon)

-This is a pricey large pillow with a flat center, handle, and removable cover.
-But we admittedly loved and used this every day for naps until around 4-5 months.
-I loved that I could grab and move it around the house with only one free hand – something I couldn’t do with a bassinet.
+The DockATot is a popular, pricey large pillow with a flat center, handle, and removable cover.
+But we admittedly used this every day for naps in the living room until around 4-5 months. (with baby #2, this has been replaced by the Halo bassinet borrowed from a friend).
+If you live in a larger house or one with multiple floors, I like that I could grab the DockATot and move it around the house with only one free hand – something I couldn’t do with a bassinet.
 Sometimes we would co-sleep between feedings, and used this on our bed to keep her close but separated.
-Some parents get longer use out of the Dockatot as a lounger, changing station, or tummy time prop, but our baby is now on the move and won’t stay put!
+Some parents get more use out of the Dockatot as a changing station or tummy time prop as well.

-We also received the Snuggle Me Organic which has rave reviews from fellow moms, but unfortunately Nori didn’t like it.
-If you’re shopping for a dock for baby’s awake time only, several of my friends also loved the affordable Boppy lounger.
+We also received the similar Snuggle Me Organic dock which has rave reviews from fellow moms, but unfortunately Nori didn’t care for it.
+If you’re shopping for a dock to use during baby’s awake time only, several of my friends like the affordable Boppy lounger.